MetroCS/redistricting/docs/README.md

 # Redistricting a Region into Districts

-An MSU Denver Computer Science project
+An MSU Denver Computer Sciences project

 ## Project Objective
 A computer programming library designed to support investigations of splitting a geographic region into election districts.